ualberta/Front-End-Environment/readme.md

   - Watch `.less` files in `/src/less/` for changes
     - compile into `/build/css/framework.css`
   - Watch `*.js` files in `/src/js` for changes
-    - concatenate vendor scripts in `/src/js/vendor`
+    - concatenate library scripts in `/src/js/libs`
     - concatenate author scripts in `/src/js`
     - uglify
     - copy to `/build/js`